kybr/MAT189/lecture/Cascading-Style-Sheets.md

 ## CSS

 Say how HTML tags should look.
 Specify style rules for tags, ids, and classes.
+Determine the default "look and feel" of webpage elements.